 Water coolers aren’t faultless but they rarely act up.
-Maintaining a water dispenser is as easy as manning a building professionally-installed with high-end security systems.
+Maintaining a water cooler is as easy as manning a building professionally-installed with high-end security systems.
 There is very little to do and much to reap.

 It’s a man made product, tough, and that’s to say that there are times when it will act up.
 Using a problematic water cooler is a mistake that can cost you time and money.